arnaghosh/PredCodNet/README.md

 + [X] Prepare MNIST dataset and save triple (img,rotation,translation,img2)
 + [X] Train a basic CNN on MNIST classification (on MILA cluster)
 + [X] Train a VAE on MNIST dataset to reconstruct image
-+ [ ] Incorporate egomotion conditionalization on latent space in VAE
++ [X] Incorporate egomotion conditionalization on latent space in VAE -- CVAE variants
 + [ ] Observe prediction accuracy as a function of reduced number of GT labels
 + [ ] Compute surprise amount